Meta tracking pixel

 Banks do not need a black box that claims to be accurate.
 They need a spread the underwriter can verify, correct, and defend in an exam.

-That distinction matters most on deals with related entities.
+The distinction matters most on deals with related entities.
 A clean personal return is not the stress test.
 The stress test is a 1065 with supporting schedules, tiered ownership, and K-1 income that has to be traced through the borrower structure without losing the source path.
 The category guide on when OCR isn't enough for commercial lending walks the three-layer model in detail.

 Workflow